studio24/wordpress-multi-env-config/README.md

 Credit is due to FocusLabs [EE Master Config](https://github.com/focuslabllc/ee-master-config) who gave me the inspiration for the organisation of the config files.

-Please note the current version is 2.0.0, if you need to use the older v1 version [please see the v1 release](https://github.com/studio24/wordpress-multi-env-config/releases/tag/v1.0.2).
+Please note the current version is v2, if you need to use the older v1 version [please see the v1 release](https://github.com/studio24/wordpress-multi-env-config/releases/tag/v1.0.2).

 ## How it works

 The system detects what environment the current website is in and loads the relevant config file for that environment.

 By default the environment is defined by the hostname, though you can also set this as an environment variable.

 Config files are then loaded according to the current environment.
-There is also now support for loading a local settings file for sensitive data, which is intended to not be committed to version control
+There is support for loading a local config file for sensitive data, which is intended to not be committed to version control.

 ### Config files

 Up to three different config files are loaded:

-1. **Default configuration** (in wp-config.default.php, e.g. shared settings such as $table_prefix)
+1. **Default configuration** (in `wp-config.default.php`, e.g. shared settings such as `$table_prefix`)
-2. **Environment configuration** (in wp-config.{ENVIRONMENT}.php, e.g. any setting specific to the environment such as database name or debug mode)
+2. **Environment configuration** (in `wp-config.{ENVIRONMENT}.php`, e.g. any setting specific to the environment such as database name or debug mode)
-3. **Local settings**, optional (in wp-config.local.php, e.g. any sensitive settings you do not want to commit to version control, e.g. database password)
+3. **Optional local settings** (in `wp-config.local.php`, e.g. any sensitive settings you do not want to commit to version control, e.g. database password)

 ### Environment values